 Some people with MS also have hot flashes that aren’t linked to hormones.
 Your doctor might call them paroxysmal symptoms.
 It sounds scary, but it just means your autonomic nervous system, which controls your organs, blood vessels, and some muscles, isn’t working like it should.
 Let your doctor know.

 Prostate and testicular cancer.
 Men with prostate cancer sometimes get a treatment called androgen suppression therapy.
 It lowers their levels of the hormone testosterone, which helps radiation therapy work better.
-But it can also cause hot flashes.
+But it can also cause vasomotor symptoms like hot flashes and night sweats.
 If your treatment is temporary, the flashes should go away a few months after it stops.
 But for some men, it’s permanent.
 Your doctor will prescribe medications to ease your symptoms.